GuiPimenta-Dev/desafio_shape/README.md

 **8. Swagger**

- * Great tool for apis documentation and to facilitate the visualization of endpoints between different teams.
+ * Great tool to facilitate the visualization of endpoints between different teams.

  * Used to build the API documentation.